Ethics and publishing policies

 Conflict of interests

-The journal requires all authors to disclose any potential conflicts of interest.
-This disclosure must be presented under a 'Declaration of Conflicting Interests' heading, positioned on the title page of the article, before the references list.
-Potential conflicts might include financial interests such as investments, consultancy, employment, or patent-ownership related to the subject of the manuscript, as well as personal relationships or academic competition that could influence the work.
-If no potential conflicts exist, authors should explicitly state:
+All authors must disclose potential conflicts of interest under a “Declaration of Conflicting Interests” heading, positioned on the title page of the article before the references.
+Conflicts can include financial interests such as investments, consultancy, employment, or patents related to the manuscript, as well as personal or academic relationships that could influence the work.
+If no conflicts exist, include the statement:

 “The authors declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.”

-The journal has a policy of screening for plagiarism.
-The authors must only present for publication their own original articles, which have not been published previously as a whole or in significant parts of any other copyrighted content.
-Submitted articles may be checked with duplication-checking software iThenticate.
+The journal screens submissions for plagiarism.
+Authors must submit only original work that has not been published previously in whole or in substantial part and that does not reuse copyrighted content without permission.
+Submitted articles may be checked with duplication-checking software such as iThenticate.

-This journal offers immediate open access to its content on the principle that freely available research significantly enhances global knowledge exchange.
-Authors retain copyright of their papers and articles, with Jan Dlugosz University in Czestochowa granted first publication rights.
-As a condition of publication, authors are required to license their work under the Creative Commons Attribution License (CC-BY).
-This license allows others to remix, tweak, and build upon the work, even for commercial purposes, as long as the original author is credited.
-Authors are also permitted to archive any version of their article and reuse it in subsequent works.
-Detailed guidelines on the reuse and redistribution of materials are available on our website, ensuring that the content can be widely disseminated and accessed.
+The journal provides immediate open access to its content.
+Authors retain copyright to their articles, while Jan Dlugosz University in Czestochowa holds first publication rights.
+As a condition of publication, authors license their work under the Creative Commons Attribution license (CC BY).
+This license permits remixing, adaptation, and building upon the work for any purpose, including commercial use, provided the original author is credited.
+Authors may archive any version of their article and reuse it in subsequent works.
+Detailed guidelines on reuse and redistribution are available on the journal website to support broad dissemination and access.